otrv4/otrv4/otrv4.md

     * To validate the data message:
       * Verify the MAC tag.
       * Check if the message version is allowed.
-      * Verify that the instance tags are consistent with those used in the DAKE.
+      * If the instance tag in the message is not instance tag you are currently talking to, ignore the message.
       * Verify that the public ECDH key is on curve Ed448.
       * Verify that the public DH key is from the correct group.